 28. Check out the newly-opened Tai Kwun Heritage and Arts Centre.
 The old police station barracks and Victoria Jail have been restored beautifully to house heritage exhibitions with stories from the local neighbourhood, art galleries, and host one-off events.

-29. Visit The Mills in Tseun Wan, a renovated former textiles mill which is now an arts and culture hub with plenty of tech-startup fashion and design boutiques from local craftsman and designers.
+29. Visit The Mills in Tsuen Wan, a renovated former textiles mill which is now an arts and culture hub with plenty of tech-startup fashion and design boutiques from local craftspeople and designers.

-30. Explore Sheung Wan and SOHO’s street art, and ride the Mid-Levels escalator, the longest outdoor one in the world.
+30. Explore street art in Sheung Wan and SOHO, and ride the Mid-Levels escalator, the longest continuous outdoor escalator in the world.

 31. Visit Murray House and Blake Pier in Stanley, which although they’re among the oldest structures in Hong Kong, have only been in Stanley for a couple of decades.
 The 1844 officer’s barracks along with the 1909 pier were dismantled in the 1980s and 2000s respectively and rebuilt in their current location in Stanley in 2002 and 2006.
 Now Murray House is home to a selection of restaurants and retail venues.